white731/jest_hw/README.md

 1. clone repo
 2. run `yarn`
-3. implement, export and test all functions below
+3. implement and export all functions for numberArray as defined below in app.js
+4. create tests in `__tests__/app.test.js`

 ### Notes
-`yarn run test` runs all test
+- `yarn run test` runs all test
+- try using array iterators like filer, map, etc where

+### Bonus
+- Think about and create test for edge cases
+- implement bonus methods on array of artist objects as defined below

 ```javascript
    // EXPORT ALL AS FUNCTIONS AND KEEP THE NAMES THE SAME